Landlord-Tech/opp-landing-page/landlords/landlords.md

 calculatorText: "Whether you allow pets or not, we can help you maximize profits by minimizing damage, exposing fraudulent ESA's, maximizing deposits and fees, and minimizing the time you spend dealing with pets.
-Check out our ROI calculator to see what you could be saving this year. "
+Check out our ROI calculator to see what you could be saving each year. "
 sec1Heading: Why Choose OurPetPolicy?
-sec1Text: To build the best pet policy platform we created a team of lawyers, landlords, and property managers from many different states and backgrounds to make sure we built a pet policy that covers all loopholes, is easy to manage, and makes the rules crystal clear to the tenants.
-In just a few minutes, you can add your rental properties, customize a lawyer-vetted policy for your state, and send a contract to your tenant for an electronic signature.
+sec1Text: To build the best pet policy platform we brought together a team of lawyers, landlords, and property managers, from many different states and backgrounds.
+OurPetPolicy is made to eliminate potential loopholes, set transparent rules and expectations for tenants, and is easy to manage.
+In just a few minutes, you can add your rental properties, customize your lawyer-vetted policy for your state, and send a contract to your tenant for electronic signature.
 sec1Img: /assets/macbook.png
 sec2Heading: No more hassle and potential legal disputes
 sec2Card1Heading: Damage Reduction